itsnehagarg/DevOpsInAction/installgitonUbuntu.md

-# Install Git on Ubuntu
+# Install and configure Git on Ubuntu

 ## Commands to install Git
 ```